EON: A practical energy-preserving rough diffuse BRDF: Existing Oren--Nayar Models

 with the term $s$ given by (with normal $N$)

 and term $1/t_\mathrm{q}$ given by

-The $\sigma$ parameter is technically an angle, giving the standard deviation of the distribution of microfacet angles to the horizontal, thus a reasonable range of values is $\sigma \in [0, \pi/2]$.
+According to \citet{OrenNayar94}, the $\sigma$ parameter is technically an angle giving the standard deviation of the distribution of microfacet angles to the horizontal.
+We adopt the range $\sigma \in [0, \pi/2]$ as suggested by \citet{FUJII}.

 The left panel of Figure~\ref{fig:QON_renders} shows a render of an object (the brown shader ball) with the QON BRDF at $\sigma=\pi/2$.
-The right panel shows a QON ``furnace test'' (i.e., uniform illumination of the $\boldsymbol{\rho}=1$, $\sigma=\pi/2$ QON material, at 50 bounces), where with an energy-preserving BRDF the object would blend into the background and disappear at infinite bounce count.
+The right panel shows a QON white-furnace test (i.e., uniform illumination of the $\boldsymbol{\rho}=1$, $\sigma=\pi/2$ QON material, at 50 bounces) where, with an energy-preserving BRDF, the object would blend into the background and disappear at infinite bounce count.
 Clearly the QON model loses a significant amount of energy.
-The right panel of Figure~\ref{fig:QON_renders} shows the subtle ``dark ring'' artifact near the top left of the brown shader ball.
-This is due to lack of continuity of the BRDF as it passes through $s=0$.
+The left panel of Figure~\ref{fig:QON_renders} shows the subtle ``dark ring'' artifact near the top left of the brown shader ball, which was pointed out by \citet{FUJII}.
+This is due to the lack of continuity of the BRDF as it passes through $s=0$.

 We can verify this (numerically and analytically) by computing the directional albedo of the QON model $\mathbf{E}_\mathrm{q}(\omega_o)$, which is the energy reflected into direction $\omega_o$ under uniform illumination.
-This is given by the following integral of the BRDF w.r.t.\ projected solid angle element $\mathrm{d}\omega^\perp_i$, over the positive hemisphere $\mathcal{H_+}$ of $\omega_i$:
+This is given by the following integral of the BRDF w.r.t.\ to projected solid angle element $\mathrm{d}\omega^\perp_i$, over the positive hemisphere $\mathcal{H_+}$ of $\omega_i$:

 where

 The integral for $G_\mathrm{q}(\omega_o)$ factors into separate integrals over $\theta_i$ and $\phi_i$:

 The $\theta_i$ integral breaks into two terms according to whether $\theta_i < \theta_o$ or $\theta_i \ge \theta_o$ (due to the definitions of $\alpha$ and $\beta$), which are easily evaluated.
 The $\phi_i$ integral reduces to $\int^{\pi/2}_{-\pi/2} \cos\phi_i \,\mathrm{d}\phi_i = 2$.
 The resulting formula for $G_\mathrm{q}$ is